kyopark2014/webchat-js-webclient/README.md

 The left side shows the call logs and right side shows message logs.
 For this calllist and msglist are used with msgHistory which saves all call and message history.

+#### Event Type

+Since message and notification are using a type of event, there are several event types: "message", "delivery" and "display" for message and "notify", "restart", "join" and "depart" for notification.
+The notificaton closes to the operation of groupchat where "notify" is similar to full notification in RCS. "restart" is a little bit special since the message client is based on a message driven event. since a group message can come from the server before "notify" which has a essential information for groupchat, the client can request the groupchat information from the client.
+It is an edge case but can happen in real mobile or wire network.

 #### Call Log for history of conversation
 ```java